nushell/nushell.github.io/book/math.md

 Rather than having to type all this out every time a command needs to work with column data, we use this short-hand mode to access column data.

-For the expansion to work, the column must appear on the left-hand side of the operation.
+For the expansion to work, the column name must appear on the left-hand side of the operation.
 Above, `size` appears on the left-hand side of the comparison, which allows the expression to expand into the full math mode block.